bruvellu/multiview-tutorial/multiview-tutorial.md

 :::

-- Inspect the fusion result, checking for artifacts.
-If your sample has a membrane staining, for example, check for doubled membranes
+Inspect the fusion result, checking for artifacts.
+If the sample has a membrane staining, for example, check for doubled membranes

-- Note that this is an isotropic dataset
+- Check the fused dataset with the Orthogonal Views

 ![](media/84-fuse-isotropic.png)

+Note that the resulting fused image is isotropic.

 ## Duplicate transformation {#sec-duplicate-transformation}

-- Now that we have successfully registered and fused the views of one channel, we can simply apply the series of transformations to the other channel without the need to detect interest points or register the channel independently
+Now that we have successfully registered and fused the views of one channel, we can simply apply the series of transformations to the other channel without the need to detect interest points or register the channel independently.

 ![](media/85-duplicate-unregistered.png)

-- You can do so using the tool Duplicate Transformations from BigStitcher
+We can do so using the tool Duplicate Transformations from BigStitcher.

+- First, take a note of which channel we have registered (it’s the `561`)
-- First, close the Multiview Explorer and the Select dataset window that pops-up
+- Then, close the `Multiview Explorer` and the `Select dataset` window that pops-up
-- Then go to Plugins > BigStitcher > General > Tools > Duplicate Transformations
+- Finally, go to `Plugins` > `BigStitcher` > `General` > `Tools` > `Duplicate Transformations`

 ![](media/86-duplicate-open.png)

-- Select the option One channel to other channels
+- Select the option `One channel to other channels`

 ![](media/87-duplicate-channels.png)

-- A Select dataset window will open with the last dataset.xml already opened.
-Press OK
+A `Select dataset` window will open with the last `dataset.xml` already opened.

+- Press OK

 ![](media/88-duplicate-dataset.png)

-- Now choose the source channel.
-Remember that we registered the Channel 561 (channel 2).
+- Set the `Source channel` to `561`
-- The Target channel(s) is All Channels (all the other channels except for the source one).
+- Set `Target channel(s)` to `All Channels` (all the other channels except for the source one).

-- The last option, Duplicate which transformations is important.
-Generally, Replace all transformations work for most cases.
-However, I often prefer to use Add last transformation only.
+The last option, `Duplicate which transformations` is important.
+Generally, `Replace all transformations` work for most cases.
+However, I often prefer to use `Add last transformation only`.
 This will take the last transformation from the source channel and apply to the target channel.
-- Note, however, that for this to work, the source channel can only be one transformation ahead of the target.
-If for instance, we ran two subsequent transformations for the source channel, then applying only the last would not duplicate all the transformations.
-Always check the #Registrations in the Multiview Explorer.
+For this to work, however, the source channel can only be one transformation ahead of the target.
+If, for instance, we had ran two subsequent transformations on the source channel, then applied only the last one to the other channels, we would not entirely duplicate all the transformations between the channels.
+So, always check the `#Registrations` in the `Multiview Explorer` to be sure if only the last duplication would work, or simply replace all transformations.

+- For now, set `Duplicate which transformations` to `Add last transformation only`.
+- Press OK

 ![](media/89-duplicate-options.png)

-- Once you press OK, the transformations will be applied in the XML file.
+The transformations will be applied and recorded in the XML file.
 It’s quick.

-- Now open BigStitcher again and check if the 5 views of the other channel are registered (they should)
+- Open BigStitcher again and check if the 5 views of the other channel are registered (they should)

 ![](media/90-duplicate-registered.png)

 ## Fuse dataset (all channels) {#sec-fuse-all}

-- We have now both channels registered, but only one fused
+We now have both channels registered, but only one was fused.

-- To fuse both channels select all the views in the Multiview Explorer
+- To fuse both channels select all the views in the `Multiview Explorer`, right-click, and select `Image Fusion...`

 ![](media/91-fuse-all.png)

-- Then set the desired parameters for fusion (optimized previously) and run the fusion again as described above
+- Set the desired parameters for fusion (optimized previously) and run the fusion again as described above

-- This time there will be two files as output: avg_blend_1x_fused_tp_0_ch_0.tif and avg_blend_1x_fused_tp_0_ch_1.tif
+This time there will be two files as output: `avg_blend_1x_fused_tp_0_ch_0.tif` and `avg_blend_1x_fused_tp_0_ch_1.tif`

 ![](media/92-fuse-outputs.png)